Farmers have long known that a good UTV is an invaluable tool. Here are five of the best UTVs for farmers that will surely help them get the job done.

 When it comes to farming, things are pretty serious.
 Farmers have no time for messing around, so equipment better work like it should and be dependable.
 With all the technologies coming out for sport and recreation UTVs, farmers are more interested in things like cargo capacity, engine reliability and towing performance – things the manufacturers are paying attention to with the latest utility UTVs.
 Here are five of the best UTVs for farmers on the market today.

 Any amount of research will show that there are a lot of people who really like the Kawasaki Mule Pro-FXT, or the FX model.
 The Mule Pro-FXT has Kawasaki’s trans cab configuration that lets you switch easily from a three-person cab with a longer bed, to a six-seat capacity machine with a smaller cargo bed.
 That bed will hold 350 pounds of cargo when in the six-person setup, and 1,000 pounds when used as a three-person machine.
 It will tow 2,000 pounds on the 2-inch receiver.
-Remember that 812cc Chery engine in the Textron?
-Where do you think they got the idea?
-That’s right, Kawasaki uses the same basic engine in the Mule Pro-FX series.
+Power comes from an 812cc three-cylinder engine from Chery.
 The Mule Pro-FXT is a big, beefy machine with four-wheel drive, locking differentials and a serious get-the-job-done attitude – not to mention an industry-leading three-year warranty.
-It is easily one of the best UTVs for farmers.
+That warranty alone makes this machine worthy of being on our list of the best UTVs for farmers.